scriptrdotio/howto/ui/create_dashboard_historical.md

 *Image 1*

 The dashboard builder is a visual environment that allows your to build dashboards without coding.
-It offers several widgets that are dedicated to displaying historical values, such as **[line charts](#line-chart), bar charts or [Grids](#grids)** This tutorial will explain how to use line charts and grids respectively.
+It offers several widgets that are dedicated to displaying historical values, such as **[line charts](#Displaying-Historical-values-with-a-line-chart), bar charts or [Grids](#Displaying-historical-values-with-a-Grid)** This tutorial will explain how to use line charts and grids respectively.

-## Displaying Historical values with a line chart(#line-chart)
+## Displaying Historical values with a line chart

 Say you need a line chart to display the historical variations of temperature and humidity measured by a sensors and persisted in documents.
 This is done in four steps: